Modern Railway Systems https://www.modrailsystems.com/Areas/CMS/assets/img/logo.svg 8201 Southpark Lane

 About the Project

-During construction, bus operations will continue via a detour while the Project Team builds a new aerial station at Van Nuys Blvd and an overpass at Sepulveda Blvd.
-Railroad-style four-quadrant crossing gates at 13 intersections east of Van Nuys Blvd will be designed and constructed along with traffic signal reservicing at all other intersections along the G Line alignment.
-The project also includes three grade-separated bridges, further improving safety and efficiency.
+During construction, bus operations continue via a detour while the project team builds a new aerial station at Van Nuys Boulevard and an overpass at Sepulveda Boulevard.
+Railroad-style four-quadrant crossing gates are designed and constructed at 13 intersections east of Van Nuys Boulevard, along with traffic signal upgrades at all other intersections along the G Line alignment.
+The project also includes three grade-separated bridges to further improve safety and efficiency.

 Quick Facts